LeoUtas/sagemaker_binary_mnist/README.md

 </br>

-# Using AWS SageMaker to construct a Neural Network from scratch
+# Code a Neural Network from scratch to solve the binary MNIST problem

 </br>